ropensci/rix/README.md

   on the same system;
 - define complete development environments as code and use them anywhere;
-- run single R function (and objects in the call stack) in a different environment (potentially with a different R version and R packages) for an interactive R session, and get back the output of that function using `with_nix()`;
+- run single R functions (and objects in the call stack) in a different environment (potentially with a different R version and R packages) for an interactive R session, and get back the output of that function using `with_nix()`;